On the smoothness of solutions of fully nonlinear second order equations in the plane: estimates via the variational regularity theory

 On the other hand, since $A\in L^\infty$, we have by the divergence theorem

 After defining $H(r)=\int_{B_r}e^w|Dw|^2\,dx$ and noting that $H'(r)=\int_{\partial B_r}e^w|Dw|^2\,dS$, we get the inequality

 Integrating in $[R,r]$ and using that $w\leq K$ we get

 which gives the statement after sending $r\to+\infty$, since $D w=0$ and $w$ is constant in $\R^2$.
 If $F\in C^1$, this implies by a result of \cite{HuangProcAMS} that $u\in C^{2,\alpha}$ for any $\alpha<1$, with estimates depending on $F$ and the modulus of continuity of $DF$.
-As pointed out in \cite{MooneyCPAA}, we also note that the previous argument provides a Liouville property for equations in nondivergence form: $C^2$ solutions of $\mathrm{Tr}(A(x)D^2u)=0$ with bounded gradient in the plane are linear functions.
-The previous computations give a new proof of this result.
+We also note that the previous argument provides a new proof of the Liouville property for homogeneous equations in nondivergence form with bounded and measurable coefficients: $C^2$ solutions of $\mathrm{Tr}(A(x)D^2u)=0$ with bounded gradient in the plane are linear functions, cf. \cite{MooneyCPAA}.
+In fact, it is enough to divide the equation by $a_{22}(x)\geq\lambda$ and then differentiate with respect to $x_1$ to find that $w=\partial_1 u$ solves $\mathrm{div}(\tilde A(x)Dw)=0$ in $\R^2$.